 Did he jump before he was pushed?

-How many times have you walked past Lloyds Bank on the High Street and paid little, if any, attention to the plaque on the wall – let alone ask who was Richard Head?
+How many times have you walked past Abdication House, 69 High Street, Rochester, ME1 1LX – the now closed Lloyds Bank – and paid little, if any, attention to the plaque on the wall – let alone ask who was Richard Head?
 How come James II stayed with him in December 1688?

 Richard Head was the son of a Rainham yeoman family.
 One can assume the family was ‘well-to-do’ as Francis Merrick, a very wealthy merchant and alderman of Rochester, agreed to Richard marrying his daughter, Elizabeth.
 On their marriage, around 1640, Elizabeth presented her husband with a fleet of merchant ships!